pipiscrew/timeline/health/insulin.md

 High-fiber carbs provide material that can **promote** the growth of **beneficial bacteria** in your **gut microbiome**.
 Your microbiome can have a **large influence** on your **insulin sensitivity** and weight gain tendencies; some less-beneficial bacteria can directly trigger insulin and promote insulin resistance.
 For higher-carb treats, `dark chocolate `is a good bet—80 percent cacao or higher is ideal.
 If you are skipping a meal or feeling hunger pangs, dark chocolate hits the spot with **minimal damage**.
 It contains multiple antioxidant compounds and a range of important minerals, such as magnesium, manganese, and copper, and if it’s 80 percent cacao or more, the sugar content won’t be too high.

 `Protein` provides key **amino acids** your body needs.
 Consuming these wonderful molecules means that your body won’t trigger hunger in an attempt to pursue them.
 At the same time, we do not believe in consuming **excessive protein**, as high intakes can be converted into glucose, trigger inappropriate insulin release, and promote related growth pathways.

+A properly formulated **low-carb**, high-healthy-fat diet:
+* is hugely effective in resolving prediabetes and diabetes improves appetite control
+* optimizes the absorption of vitamins A, D, E and K
+* strengthens the immune system
+* minimizes systemic inflammation
+* enhances rapid recovery after sustained vigorous exercise
+* lowers the important risk markers for heart disease
+* slows aging and improves energy
+* promotes healthy skin, hair, nails, and many other outward signs of health

+Consuming **tasty fat** with **plant** foods will enhance **nutrient transport** into your body.
+For this reason you should always **eat vegetables** and salads with some **olive oil** or grass-fed **butter**. `Coconut oil` is another excellent choice for this purpose (it has been found to **improve absorption** of antioxidants and other nutrients **even more** than other **fats**).

+From the other side on a `low-fat` diet, we can end up **deficient** in the **fat-soluble** vitamins, which are required for optimal health.
+The four important fat-soluble vitamins are A, D, E, and K. In order for your body to absorb these, they need to be consumed with plenty of fat.
+Being low in any of these contribute to a dizzying array of health issues.
+Another important point to note is that vitamins A, D, and K interact with each other to a great degree.
+They also interact synergistically with minerals, including magnesium and zinc.

+We now have good evidence in model organisms...that if you **overfeed** someone with **fat**, you **do not** increase their cancer risk at all—good?
+You **overfeed** someone with **carbohydrates** and you **dramatically increase** their cancer risk.
+And protein is halfway in between. ([Dr. Craig B. Thompson](https://www.mskcc.org/about/leadership/office-president/craig-b-thompson-biography), the head of Memorial Sloan Kettering)

 As you **cross the bridge** to becoming a `fat-burner`, your body will be undergoing wonderful changes.
 But these changes will bring **new requirements** for particular nutrients, the most important minerals to pay attention to are :
 * sodium